 You may choose to use the cooler you already have if you want to use dry ice.
-However, you may need to add blankets or newspapers to the cooler to ensure that the dry ice stays cold as long as it should.
+However, you may need to add blankets or newspapers to the cooler to ensure that the dry ice stays cold as long as possible.
 It is also important to keep in mind that your cooler must be full.
 Dry ice works best by limiting empty space inside the cooler.
 Of course, make sure that your cooler is dry ice compatible.

 There are many coolers that are designed to work with dry ice.
-They are built sturdier than other coolers and they do work to keep the cold gases inside of the cooler.
+They are often built sturdier than other coolers and they do work to keep the cold gases inside of the cooler.
 Some may have more insulation in the cooler walls as well as other features that make them more effective at holding dry ice.
 Read Our Cooler Reviews or consult the table above to find a cooler compatible with Dry Ice.